Sibiu: Rail

-Numerous Inter Regional trains (nicknamed Blue Arrows) connect Sibiu to other major cities in Romania: Cluj-Napoca, Brașov, Craiova, Timișoara and Bucharest.
+Numerous interregional trains (nicknamed Blue Arrows) connect Sibiu to other major cities in Romania: Cluj-Napoca, Brașov, Craiova, Timișoara, and Bucharest.

 Cycling

 Over the last six years, Sibiu has enjoyed a revival of cycling.
-The bicycle way in the city spans for 43 kilometers.
-A new bike path with a completion date in 2023 will span the length of the Cibin river creating a green corridor from Ștrand to Broscărie neighbourhoods, via Gușterița.
+The city has 43 kilometers of bicycle lanes.
+A new bike path with a completion date in 2023 will run the length of the Cibin River, creating a green corridor from the Ștrand to Broscărie neighbourhoods, via Gușterița.

 Bicycle rentals have offered a boost for the local economy with several small rental centers and a bigger rental center that is administered by the I'Velo Bike Sharing group.

 Health

 Sibiu is one of the important medical centers of Romania, housing many important medical facilities: